4front/website/docs/package-json.md

 }
 ~~~

-This is often used in conjunction with the `liveReload` option described below to enable a streamlined development workflow where the browser automatically reloads whenever specific files are changed locally.
-See the [liveReload recipe](/docs/recipes/livereload.html) for details on getting this setup.
+This is often used in conjunction with the `autoReload` option described below to enable a streamlined development workflow where the browser automatically reloads whenever specific files are changed locally.
+See the [Auto-Reload guide](/docs/guides/autoreload.html) for details on getting this setup.

 ### _virtualApp